 It is common to push back because we believe that marriage should not be coming to an end.
 Letting go of the past and what you believe ‘should have been during the divorce process not only helps us to heal our hearts and focus on the future but also enables us to focus on protecting our legal rights and entitlements.

 If you are the one who made the choice to leave the marriage it is important to make the transition with honesty and compassion for the partner you are leaving.
 It is not easy to make the decision to leave and it is common to feel guilty, but being kind and loving as you transition out of the relationship will make it easier for you both.
 If you are not honest about your reasons for leaving, it can prolong your ex-partner hanging on as they may have glimmers of hope, which is unhelpful to their healing.

-If you are the partner who has been left, letting go can be more of a challenge particularity if the leaver is unable to be honest or compassionate towards you.
-I understand that it is hard to feel compassion for someone who has cheated on you, it takes a lot of strength!
-Letting go of the past wrongdoings will only help you to move forward.
+If you are the partner who has been left, letting go can be more of a challenge particularly if the leaver is unable, to be honest, or compassionate towards you.
+We understand that it is hard to feel compassion for someone who has cheated on you, it takes a lot of strength!
+Letting go of past wrongdoings will only help you to move forward.
 And further, in Australian law, the wrongdoings of the relationship have no weight in any legal entitlements you may have as we have a no-fault law.
 Often with a partner that leaves or cheats, it is not you but rather their own search for their own happiness that they are unable to find where they were.

 I have two main ways that you can let go of your past relationship so that you can move on to your new life:

 - Firstly, you need to focus on your new future.
 Create new plans for you and your children, both small short-term plans and larger long-term plans.
 When you focus on your new pathway, life all of a sudden looks brighter again as you have plenty to look forward to.